 First things first: utilize your body weight!
 These exercises willl help you build muscle, lose weight, and feel better than ever.
 Here they are:

 Push-ups are one of the best bodyweight exercises ever invented; they require zero equipment, build strength in all right places, have many variations to keep things fresh, and are easy to modify and track progress.

-How many push ups should I do a day to gain muscle?
+How many pushups a day to lose weight?

-The honest answer to how many push-ups you should do a day is really – it depends.
+The honest answer to how many pushups a day is really – it depends.
 Building muscle is all about challenging yourself enough to provoke your body to build strength.

 As we know, the process of building strength is all about taxing your muscles.
 When that happens, your body responds by making more muscle.
 So there is no magic number to how many pushups a day to lose weight.
 Rather, it’s the total amount of time that you challenge yourself to do push-ups over a week, for example, or so that will build strength to help build muscle.